Collegiate & Chapter Awards

 This award is given to the chapter with the 3rd highest GPA of all Sigma Nu chapters nationwide.

-This is the award given to the chapter with the 4th highest GPA of all Sigma Nu chapters nationwide.
+This is the award given to the chapter with the highest positive point differential over its respective local All-Male GPA.

 Regent's Award for Academic Excellence